amira-salama1/SQL_Projects-And-Visualizations/Viz/Power BI/General Practice/RFM Analysis/RFM.md

 The segmentation divides the dataset into 5 partitions and scores each customer aggregated measures ( Recency, Frequency & Monetary) highest frequency & monetary gets a high score of 5 and opposite for recency.

+However according to the Analysis approach, this analysis does not do segmentation based on customer behavior, but segments the customers according to a financial poit of view.

  ![image](https://github.com/user-attachments/assets/d491fce3-dc53-4115-a049-1d9475c6dbaa)